19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 Weintraub | Tobin

-Jessica Corpuz represents clients in all aspects of litigation, including in particular the handling of complex business and commercial disputes.
 She has successfully represented clients in trial, mediation, arbitration, and appeal, including millions of dollars in jury verdicts as well as published reversals of adverse trial court rulings on appeal.

 She has been selected to the Super Lawyers Rising Stars list from 2014-2020.
 She is also an active member of the Los Angeles County Bar Association, the Los Angeles County Museum of Art (LACMA) and the Los Angeles Conservancy.